dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-13-Power-of-GAN.md

 In short, it works.
 GANs synthesize musics.
 Mozart we(Magenta) are coming for you!

-GANs can be also used to impersonate someone.
-Don't belive me, read [it here](https://www.technologyreview.com/s/613033/this-ai-lets-you-deepfake-your-voice-to-speak-like-barack-obama/).
-Using this approach, it is possible to assume any age, gender, or tone you’d like, all in real time.
-Or to take on the voice of a celebrity.
-Now how about that?

 ### Results

 A lot many [audio samples](https://storage.googleapis.com/magentadata/papers/gansynth/index.html) generated by GANSynth and it's comparison with real audio samples can be found on the blog.